Who is man?

 A Sermon on 2 Timothy 1:12Read more

-Have you been wrestling with some hard and deep questions about your life?
-“How can I be happy?”
-“Who am I?”
-“Why am I here?”
-In this sermon on 2 Timothy 1:12, Dr. Martyn Lloyd-Jones tackles these questions and more from a Scriptural perspective.
-Here’s some good news!
-Your existence is not a result of random chance.
+In this sermon on 2 Timothy 1:12 titled “Who Is Man?”
+Dr. Martyn Lloyd-Jones tackles deep questions about life from a Scriptural perspective.
+He shares the good news that one’s existence is not a result of random chance.
 It has a purpose, and God is in charge.
-Because of God’s revelation in the Bible, we know that man is different from animals because he was created with a soul.
-Dr. Lloyd-Jones presents some common views of man today, reminding us that man was created to do far more than eat, drink, and fulfill our lusts.
+God’s revelation in the Bible shows that humanity is different from animals because they were created with a soul.
+Dr. Lloyd-Jones presents some common views of humanity today, reminding that people were created to do far more than eat, drink, and fulfill their lusts.
 Many today chase these activities in hopes that they can be made happy.
-Yet Dr. Lloyd-Jones teaches that our happiness was never designed to be tied to our circumstances — we can find temporary pleasure, but we cannot find lasting happiness.
-The thing that our happiness is dependent upon is a relationship with God.
-Yet, our sin separates us from Him.
-What can be done about this?
-Nothing of our own accord — the Bible tells us that we cannot earn our way to God.
-Yet, He sent His sinless Son Jesus Christ to die for our sins and rise from the dead so that all who put their faith in His sacrifice can be saved.
-This is how you can have peace with God — repent from your sin and believe today!
+Yet Dr. Lloyd-Jones teaches that happiness was never designed to be tied to circumstances — one can find temporary pleasure, but they cannot find lasting happiness.
+Happiness is dependent upon a relationship with God.
+Yet, sin separates people from Him.
+No one can do anything of their own accord — the Bible tells that no one can earn their way to God.
+Yet, He sent His sinless Son Jesus Christ to die for sins and rise from the dead so that all who put their faith in His sacrifice can be saved.

 Additional Scripture Translations

 2 Timothy 1:12, New American Standard Bible (NASB)

 12For this reason I also suffer these things; but I am not ashamed, for I know whom I have believed, and I am convinced that He is able to protect what I have entrusted to Him until that day.